erikrose/blessings/README.rst

 Keyboard Input
 --------------

-The built-in python *raw_input* function does not return a value until the return key is pressed, and is not suitable for detecting each individual keypress, much less arrow or function keys that emit multibyte sequences.
-Special `termios(4)`_ routines are required to enter Non-canonical, known in curses as `cbreak(3)`_.
+The built-in python function ``raw_input`` function does not return a value until the return key is pressed, and is not suitable for detecting each individual keypress, much less arrow or function keys that emit multibyte sequences.

-These functions also receive bytes, which must be incrementally decoded to unicode.
+Special `termios(4)`_ routines are required to enter Non-canonical mode, known in curses as `cbreak(3)`_.
+When calling read on input stream, only bytes are received, which must be decoded to unicode.

-Blessed handles all of these special cases with the following simple calls.
+Blessed handles all of these special cases!!

 cbreak
 ~~~~~~